cj1101/moodyNick/VERCEL_DEPLOYMENT_PROMPT.md

 - Root Directory setting may not match the directory of package.json

 ## Solution
-The Root Directory needs to be set in the Vercel dashboard project settings.
-The `vercel.json` file has `rootDirectory: "frontend"` configured, but Vercel also requires this to be set in the dashboard.
+The Root Directory MUST be set in the Vercel dashboard project settings.
+The `vercel.json` file does NOT support `rootDirectory` as a property - it must be configured in the Vercel dashboard only.

 ## Browser Agent Prompt